Rising to the Top of Germany at the Zugspitze

 One of my favorite places to be in Europe is atop the Zugspitze — the highest point in Germany.
-Standing on this 9,700-foot peak, you can't help but marvel at the thought that, for at least a few moments, you are standing above everyone else in the entire country — number one out of 82 million.
-From here, facing south, I feel like a maestro conducting a symphony of snow-capped peaks as the mighty Alps stretch seemingly forever to the right and left.
+Standing on this 9,700-foot peak, you can't help but marvel at the thought that, for at least a few moments, you are standing above everyone else in the entire country — number one out of 83 million.
+From here, facing south, I feel like a maestro conducting an orchestra of snowcapped peaks as the mighty Alps stretch seemingly forever to the right and left.

 Lifts from both countries meet at the top.
 As if waging an epic battle of alpine engineering, just a few years after the Austrians built a cable car to their Zugspitze station, the Germans drilled through the mountain in 1931 so that a cogwheel train could deposit nature lovers on a glacier just below their side of the summit (the German side now runs a cable car as well).

 Today, whether you ascend from the Austrian or German side, you can straddle the border between two great nations while enjoying an incredible view.
-Restaurants, shops, and telescopes await you at the summit.
+Restaurants, shops, a small museum, and telescopes await you at the summit.

-Up top are two separate terraces — Bavarian and Tirolian — connected by a narrow walk which was the border station.
+Up top are two separate terraces — Bavarian and Tirolean — connected by a narrow walk that had been the border station.
 Crossing used to be a big deal — you'd get your passport stamped at the little blue house and shift your currency from shillings to marks.
 While the border formalities are long gone, local pride still shines here.
-Up here no German or Austrian national banners grace the summit, just regional ones for "Freistaat Bayern" and "Land Tirol."
+Up here no German or Austrian national banners grace the summit, but regional ones instead for "Freistaat Bayern" and "Land Tirol."

 The views are equally breathtaking on either side of the border.
 On the German side, the Zugspitzplatt Glacier stretches before you.
-Ski lifts fan out as if reaching for the ridge that defines the border.
-Each summer, workers spread out a 10,500-square-foot reflector over the glacier to try to slow its global-warming-caused shrinking.
-Since metal ski lift towers absorb heat, they too are wrapped in reflective material to try to save the ice.
+For many summers, a vast reflector was spread out on the ice to try to slow the glacier's shrinking.
+From here, ski lifts fan out as if reaching for the ridge that defines the German–Austrian border.

 Below, in the snow, stands the Hochzeitskapelle — wedding chapel — which was consecrated in 1981 by Cardinal Joseph Ratzinger (a.k.a.
 Pope Benedict XVI).

 The German side has the oldest building up here — the rustic, tin-and-wood weather tower, erected by the Deutscher Wetterdienst (German weather service) in 1900.
 The first mountaineers' hut was built in 1897 but didn't last.
 The existing one — entwined with mighty cables that cinch it down — dates from 1914.
-In 1985, observers clocked 200 m.p.h. winds up here — those cables were necessary.
+In 1985, observers clocked 200-mph winds up here — those beefy cables were necessary.

-Inside the German restaurant you can enjoy museum-like photos and paintings on the walls — including a look at the priest and his friends who, in 1851, hiked up with a golden cross and planted it on the summit.
-The German side still features a golden cross that marks the highest point in the country.
+On the German side is a golden cross that marks the highest point in the country.
 A priest and his friends hauled it up in 1851, but the historic original was shot up by Americans soldiers who used it for target practice in the late 1940s.
 What's there today is a modern replacement.
 This side also has a sleek, modern restaurant offering lofty views.

 World War II left its mark on the summit as well.
 The Austrian side was higher until the Germans blew its top off during the war (to make a flak tower that targeted Allied airplanes).

 The Austrian station, which is much more visitor-friendly than the German one, has a fine little museum that tells the story of how the Zugspitze was first climbed in 1820.
 The museum also includes three interesting videos: a six-minute, 3-D mountain show; a 30-minute, making-of-the-lift show; and a 45-minute look at nature, sport, and culture of the region.
 Looking down the valley from the Tirolean Terrace, you can see the Austrian towns of Erwald and Lermoos in the distance, and the valley that leads to Reutte, one of my favorite overnight stops in the region.

-In the summer, it's easy to actually "summit" the Zugspitze from the viewing platforms, as there are steps and handholds all they way to the cross.
-Or you can just feed the birds from the lounge chairs of the highest beer garden in Germany.
-The yellow-beak ravens — who get chummy with anyone who shares some pretzels — seem to enjoy the views here as much as the humans.
+In the summer, it's easy to actually "summit" the Zugspitze from the viewing platform, as there are steps and handholds all they way to the golden cross.
+Or you can just feed the birds from the lounge chairs.
+The yellow-beaked ravens — who get chummy with anyone who shares some pretzels — seem to enjoy the views here as much as the humans.
 While the Germans glory in the Zugspitze, their nation's highest point, their neighbors are less impressed: There are many higher mountains in Austria.